brianpetro/growth/resources.md

 - [What is Product Marketing](https://blog.hubspot.com/marketing/what-is-product-marketing)
 - [The Best Content Marketers in the World](http://tomtunguz.com/best-content-marketers/)

+## Media (Video, Audio, and More)

+- [Drift Podcast](https://blog.drift.com/ceo-time-management/) - A more relevant type of "podcast" using YouTube.

 ## Community Building

 - [Hack Club Workshops](https://workshops.hackclub.com/)